openstack-archive/fuel-docs/pages/operations/patch/0050-apply-patch.rst

   patching file /usr/share/pyshared/nova/baserpc.py

 .. note:: Ignore the message “can’t find file to patch at input line XX”.
 The reason it occurs is that the patch is not aware of the filesystem layout.

+.. note:: After applying the patch, but before restarting the service, it is highly recommended to remove the ``*.pyc`` and ``*.pyo`` files from the corresponding directory.